 Non-catalytic stoves (“noncats”) burn wood within a heavily insulated firebox that ensures a more thorough combustion.
 Residual gases and soot particles are burned off in a secondary combustion chamber.
 Without a combustor to maintain, non-catalytic stoves do not require the same level of care as catalytic stoves.

-Need to find a pro for your wood stove?Find Pros
+Ready to start your wood stove?Find Pros

 Specs for Catalytic and Noncat Wood Stove Heating Units